-The Life of Sam Walton, Founder of WalMart
+The Life and Legacy of Sam Walton, Founder of Walmart

 - Even after becoming a billionaire, Walton drove a pickup truck and wore clothes from his own discount store, Walmart.

-- In 1984 Walton bet his store managers that they could not earn a pretax margin larger than eight percent.
-He said if he lost, he would dress in a grass Hula skirt and floral shirt.
+- In 1984, Walton bet his store managers they could not earn a pretax margin larger than 8%.
+He said if he lost, he would dress in a grass hula skirt and floral shirt.
 They did.
 He lost.
 He did.

 Walton attended the University of Missouri where he was elected senior class president.
 To pay the tuition bill, he worked as a lifeguard, waiter, and newspaper delivery driver.
 He graduated in 1940 with a degree in economics.
 Following graduation, he aspired to attend the Wharton School of Business at the University of Pennsylvania, but quickly found he couldn't afford it.
 Instead, he took a job as a manager trainee at J.C.
 Penney in Des Moines, Iowa, where he worked for 18 months before serving in the Army during World War II.

 After the war, Walton opened his first store, a Ben Franklin franchise, in Newport, Arkansas, on Sept.
 1, 1945, after his wife insisted she would not live in a town of more than 10,000 people.
 In less than two decades, he owned 15 of the franchised stores.

 While still operating his Ben Franklin franchises, Walton approached Herbert Gibson, founder of an already-successful discount chain in the south, to discuss the possibility of a partnership.
 Rebuffed for having too little capital, Walton decided to go it alone from scratch.